openPMD/openPMD-standard/STANDARD.md

   - `dataOrder`
     - type: *(string)*
-    - allowed values: `Fortran` or `C` (also for 2D records)
-    - description: describes the fastest/slowest increasing index, see `geometry`, for 2D and 3D records (e.g., the difference between a Fortran and C array); can be omitted for 1D record
-    - example:
+    - description: used for the ordering of 1-dimensional arrays of N elements, where N is the number of dimensions in the simulation;
+                   these should be in the ordering of variation for the indexes for matrices as defined by the index-operator (`[...][...]`) of the writing code; can be omitted for 1D records
-      - `Fortran`: ordering of matrixes is linearized in memory in column-major order
+    - rationale: in Fortran ordering of matrixes is linearized in memory in column-major order whereas in C it is row-major; due to that the index-operators in Fortran and C operate in exactly opposite order;
-      - `C`:       exactly the opposite ordering (row-major), reading matrixes from a Fortran code will appear transposed in C (or C-based applications such as Python)
+                 supported file-formats keep the order of the writing code's record components; we still need to store additional information such as `axisLabels` in a defined order
+    - allowed values:
+      - `C` if data is written by C or a C-like language such as C++, Python, Java
+      - `F` if data is written by a Fortran code

+  - `axisLabels`
+    - type: 1-dimensional array containing N *(string)* elements, where N is the number of dimensions in the simulation
+    - description: ordering of the labels for the `geometry` of the mesh
+    - advice to implementors: in the ordering of variation for the indexes for matrices as defined by the index-operator (`[...][...]`) of the writing code
+    - advice to implementors: query the records `dataOrder` to get the information if you need to invert the access to `axisLabels` (and other attributes that use the same definition)
+    - examples:
+      - 3D `cartesian`: `["x", "y", "z"]` or `["z", "y", "x"]`
+      - 2D `cartesian`: `["x", "y"]` or `["y", "x"]`
+      - `thetaMode`: `["r", "z"]` or `["z", "r"]`

   - `gridSpacing`
     - type: 1-dimensional array containing N *(float)*